EZ Grader — Free Grade Calculator. Know Your Exact Grade Before It’s Too Late

 Formula: Percentage = (Marks Obtained ÷ Total Marks) × 100

-See How Assignment Weighting Affects Your Final Score
+See How Assignment Weighting Really Affects Your Course Grade

 Find the Exact Score You Need on Your Final Exam